-

 McLarens may take a range of approaches to ensuring the employee’s confidentiality.
 These may include:

-2. having the delegate or the domestic and family violence contact officer in Human Resources facilitate the leave application.
-As an example:
+2. having the delegate or the domestic and family violence contact officer in Human Resources facilitate the leave application confidentially.

 Perpetrators of Domestic and Family Violence